ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image75.jpg" title="Disable options" alt="Disable options">}}

-In the above example, we have disabled 2 categories (“Pornography” and “Provocative Attire”).
+In the above example, we have disabled 5 categories ("LGBTQI", "Political Criticism", "Pornography", “Provocative Attire”, "Religion").

-When you go back, you can see that only 29 categories are now enabled (since 2 have been disabled).
+When you go back, you can see that only 25 categories are now enabled (since 5 have been disabled).

 {{<img src="images/image48.jpg" title="Categories enabled" alt="Categories enabled">}}